 - Slightly bend the arm.
 I like this hint because this is how humans rest their arms in real life.

 - Legs are slightly apart.
 Toes must point sideways to give the gunpla stability.

 This is how it looked like out of the storage box.
-With a slim profile the figure already looked amazing, but it will be nice if it will look snappier.
-Again it had as much joints and mobility as an RG gunplay minus the tendency to break down.
+With a slim profile, the figure already looked amazing, but it will be nice if it will look snappier.
+Again it had as many joints and mobility as an RG gunplay minus the tendency to break down.

 When improperly posted, the figure looks more like a toy rather than a piece of art.
 Now time to apply the Dengeki Hobby hacks.

 Step by Step posing:

 I love the RG Qan[T] with its accessories on.
 But in this case, I will remove the impressive shield first.
 Enough said, let’s get posing.